-Water vapor is a byproduct of operating either a rotary screw or reciprocating air compressor.
-The vapor condenses into liquid and falls to the bottom of the air tank.
-A drain valve helps to remove the accumulated water before it causes significant damage to the compressor that requires extensive repairs or replacement.
+When you use a rotary screw or reciprocating air compressor, water vapor is released.
+It then condenses into a liquid, falling to the bottom of the air tank.
+A drain valve helps to remove the accumulated water before it causes significant damage to the compressor, which would require extensive repairs or replacement.

 What Is the Drain Valve?

 A condensate drain valve is a small device typically located at the bottom of a compressor’s air receiver.
-Whether the air compressor drain valve is open or closed determines if water flows out of or remains inside the compressor tank.
+The drain valve opens and closes depending on whether the water flows out of the tank or remains inside.

 In its natural state, air can hold a substantial amount of water vapor.
-The function of creating compressed air significantly reduces the vapor-holding capacity.
-The compression process forces water molecules to clump together and form condensation.
-The effect is similar to a rainstorm inside the tank.
+When you create compressed air, the process significantly reduces the air’s vapor-holding capacity.
+The compression process forces water molecules to clump together and form condensation, similar to the way a rainstorm forms in the atmosphere.

 Types of Drain Valves